-- 1. Loosen the locknut at each end of the swingarm, and then loosen the axle nut. - 2.
-To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
+- 1. Loosen the axle nut, then loosen the locknut at each end of the swingarm. - To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
 To loosen the drive chain, turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.
 NOTICE: Improper drive chain slack will overload the engine as well as other vital parts of the motorcycle and can lead to chain slippage or breakage.
-To prevent this from occurring, keep the drive chain slack within the specified limits.
-[ECA10571]
+To prevent this from occurring, keep the drive chain slack within the specified limits.[ECA10571]